AI4Finance-Foundation/ElegantRL/README.md

 + [Policy Gradient Algorithms written by Lilian Weng](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html)
 + [Policy Gradient Algorithms translated by Ewan Li in Chinese](https://tomaxent.com/2019/04/14/%E7%AD%96%E7%95%A5%E6%A2%AF%E5%BA%A6%E6%96%B9%E6%B3%95/) (F12 Find and delete c_n13)

----
-## If Necip want me to translate the following Chinese into English.
-I will.
----

 ## 为何我要写这个库？